htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

     -  ``Job held``, event code is 12
     -  ``Job released``, event code is 13
     -  ``Post script terminated``, event code is 16
-    -  ``Globus submit``, event code is 17
     -  ``Grid submit``, event code is 27

     If ``DAGManNodesLog`` is not defined, it has no effect.
 The value of ``DAGManNodesMask`` does not affect events recorded in the job event log file referred to by ``UserLog``.

-:index:`DelegateJobGSICredentialsLifetime<single: DelegateJobGSICredentialsLifetime; ClassAd job attribute>` :index:`job ClassAd attribute<single: job ClassAd attribute; DelegateJobGSICredentialsLifetime>`

-``DelegateJobGSICredentialsLifetime``
-    An integer that specifies the maximum number of seconds for which delegated proxies should be valid.
-The default behavior is determined by the configuration setting
-    ``DELEGATE_JOB_GSI_CREDENTIALS_LIFETIME``

-:index:`DELEGATE_JOB_GSI_CREDENTIALS_LIFETIME`
-    which defaults
-    to one day.
-A value of 0 indicates that the delegated proxy should be valid for as long as allowed by the credential used to create the proxy.
-This setting currently only applies to proxies delegated for non-grid jobs and HTCondor-C jobs.
-It does not currently apply to globus grid jobs, which always behave as though this setting were 0.
-    This setting has no effect if the configuration setting ``DELEGATE_JOB_GSI_CREDENTIALS``
-    :index:`DELEGATE_JOB_GSI_CREDENTIALS` is false, because in
-    that case the job proxy is copied rather than delegated.

 :index:`DiskUsage<single: DiskUsage; ClassAd job attribute>` :index:`job ClassAd attribute<single: job ClassAd attribute; DiskUsage>`